 With any property, there are other options aside from renting a room or making it a rental property.
 Rent the pool to a swimming or fitness instructor, rent the driveway to someone to store their boat or caravan or check out other options here.

 Making money from property doesn’t have to be complicated and if you look with an open mind, thinking outside the box, there are many opportunities to be found!

 A floor plan with potential and lots of options is essential.
-I want to be able to have some privacy, alter the floor plan slightly by doing something such as putting up a wall to create an extra bedroom and things like that.
-As you can see in the floor plan on this home (see below), there are many options.
+I want to be able to have some privacy, alter the floor plan slightly by doing something such as putting up a wall to create an extra bedroom and options along those lines.
+As you can see in the floor plan on this home, there are many options.